Glimpse: Generalized Locality for Scalable and Robust CT: Discussions and Conclusion

+can be generalized to various imaging problems where the forward operator involves line integrals, such as fan-beam computed tomography (CT) \cite{kak2001principles}.
+In fan-beam CT, X-rays diverge from a source point in a fan-shaped pattern as they pass through the object, a configuration commonly used in clinical CT scanners due to its efficiency in capturing larger areas.
+As detailed in \cite[\S 5.11.6]{gonzalez2006digital}, although the fan-beam CT forward operator is more complex than that of parallel-beam CT, it retains a local structure that can be exploited to develop a local processing reconstruction pipeline, similar to {\dlt}.

-Moreover, while specifically designed for CT imaging, our localized architecture can integrate with various imaging problems involving line integrals in forward operators like photoacoustic~\cite{jathoul2015deep,yao2015high} and cryo-electron tomography (cryoET)~\cite{doerr2017cryo}.
-In addition, although we introduced {\dlt} specifically for 2D images, its adaptation to 3D shapes is a straightforward extension that can address the fundamental challenges for medical applications.
-This extension is particularly interesting given the ability of {\dlt} to operate locally and its near-fixed memory requirement across resolution, which makes it an ideal choice for large 3D objects.
+{\dlt} can also be extended to other imaging modalities with a local forward operator including photoacoustic~\cite{jathoul2015deep,yao2015high} and cryo-electron tomography (cryoET)~\cite{doerr2017cryo,debarnot2024ice}.
+Its future full-3D adaptation may yield efficient architectures that resolve the fundamental memory issues with applications of deep learning in 3D medical imaging.
+This extension is particularly interesting given the ability of {\dlt} to operate locally and its near-fixed memory requirement across resolution, which makes it a potentially strong choice for full 3D problems.